Sanjit A. Seshia

 through software, to electronic and biological substrates.

 A particular focus is on formal methods, which are mathematical techniques to model, design, and verify computing systems using computational proof engines.
 We seek to advance the state-of-the-art in automated formal methods through the following thrusts:

 I have co-developed, with Edward A. Lee, an undergraduate course on Embedded Systems

 (check out the website for course material including cool videos

 of student projects).

 We recently offered a "massive open online course" (MOOC) on Cyber-Physical Systems on the edX platform: EECS149.1x.
-This MOOC is the first, to our knowledge, to employ formal verification in the automatic grading system.
+This MOOC is the first, to our knowledge, to employ formal verification in the automatic grading system (which was designed using inductive synthesis).
 More information about the automatic grading software, CPSGrader, is available here.
 Related to this effort, in Spring 2014, I taught a graduate-level course on Formal Methods for Engineering Education.

 PublicationsFull publications list, organized by

 Selected Recent Talks:Here are videos/slides from selected recent presentations:

 Past Research Projects(click on a project name for further details)